zrobertson466920/zrobertson466920.github.io/_posts/2024-12-31-branchingAnalysis.md

 **From Garden to Tree**

-The growth process is simple to explain:
+The growth is driven by a simple attachment process:

 1. An entry is written
 2. A link is made to a previously written entry